Visnes/windows-reinstall-guide/after.md

 ## Install Microsoft Windows Terminal

-It might be installed, but you can just run this command in Command Prompt:
+It might be installed, but make sure by running this command in Command Prompt:

    ```command prompt
    winget install Microsoft.WindowsTerminal